 RBLN Container Toolkit¶

-RBLN Container Toolkit enables container runtimes to access Rebellions NPU devices using the Container Device Interface (CDI) specification.
-It automatically discovers host RBLN libraries and tools, generates CDI specs, and configures your container runtime — so containers can use NPU hardware with zero application changes.
+The RBLN Container Toolkit enables container runtimes to access Rebellions NPU devices using the Container Device Interface (CDI) specification.
+It automatically discovers host RBLN libraries and tools, generates CDI specs, and configures your container runtime, enabling containers to use NPU hardware with zero application changes.

 Scope

-The Container Toolkit currently handles CDI spec generation — mounting RBLN libraries and tools (such as rbln-smi) into containers.
+The Container Toolkit is currently responsible only for CDI spec generation and runtime configuration.
+It exposes RBLN libraries and tools (such as rbln-smi) to containers via CDI.
 For NPU device allocation using RSD groups, see the NPU Allocation guide.
 These features will be integrated into a unified toolkit in a future release.

 How It Works¶